BatteryMC/.github/profile/README.md

 ## Hi there 👋

-Welcome to the BatteryMC organization.
+Welcome to the Battery organization.

 ## About

-BatteryMC is a minecraft project with many different servers
+Battery is a minecraft project with many different servers